kedar-bhumkar/PAPA-frontend/replit.md

 ### Current Configuration
 - Successfully connected to Supabase database at `db.bbjluxtoxkopblpisdqw.supabase.co`
 - Using postgres-js driver with SSL configured
+- Fetches only the latest record from event_agent
 - Parsing events from `agent_output` table's `agent_response` JSON column

 ## Design System